 OMV is delivering an important contribution by investing in alternative fuels and is one step ahead in many areas.
 It is already more than twenty years since OMV became the first company in Austria to provide filling station infrastructure for natural gas vehicles.
 And the country’s first hydrogen filling stations also come from OMV in exactly the same way.
 And we have a significant stake in the rapid spread of electromobility: From the beginning we made space for charging points at our filling stations to enable electric vehicles to recharge more quickly on the road.
 In addition to our investments in alternative drive systems, we are also involved with technological innovation in our conventional fuel portfolio.
 One example here is incorporating biogenic oils into fuel production, known as “Co-Processing”.

 We have to guarantee that the demands of energy supply can be realistically met, especially given the higher living standards of a growing global population.
 Setting targets that are divorced from reality endanger affordability for members of the public: Electromobility, for example, will only gain widespread popularity when drivers can also afford this technology.
 However, overambitious targets also weaken the competitive ability of businesses and the economic and financial performance of the economy as a whole.
 If this means that the requisite funding for investments and infrastructure is lost, then new technologies will not be able to establish themselves long term.
-Here we all have to work together – the state, companies and citizens – in order to achieve the goals of an energy and economic system that is CO2-neutral.
+Here we all have to work together – the state, companies and citizens – in order to achieve the goals of an energy and economic system that is CO2-efficient.

 You can read more from our CEO on this topic in the publication issued by the new academic press “The Paris Agreement and Industry – how can Austria exploit the opportunities of the new energy era?”.